Title: Standard Essential Patents (full details here)

 Regarding the New Framework for SEPs, this followed an announcement that took place in November 2020, where discussions regarding the possibility of reform to ensure an efficient framework for SEPs, including an industrial strategy and guidelines, were taking place.

-The aim of this proposal for reform is threefold: 1) creating an independent third party essentiality assessment mechanism (which will assess whether the potentially essential patents and patent applications are indeed essential); 2) promoting more clarity on FRAND agreements – however, conversely, the more stringent the system is, the less flexibility will be available for licensing negotiations; 3) encouraging the use of alternative dispute resolution (ADR).
+The aim of this proposal for reform is threefold: 1) creating an independent third party essentiality assessment mechanism (which will assess whether the potentially essential patents and patent applications are indeed essential); 2) promoting more clarity on FRAND agreements – however, conversely, the more stringent the system is, the less flexibility will be available for licensing negotiations; 3) incentivising the use of alternative dispute resolution (ADR).

 She finished by bringing up the need to pay attention to the existing and extensive information available, including studies and case-law.
-This information shows the behavior of the parties in SEP licensing disputes.
+This information shows the behaviour of the parties in SEP licensing disputes.
 She raised her concern about the focus on collecting opinions via consultations rather than collecting evidence.
 Collecting opinions may be dangerous as it would provide an unbalanced perspective, since there is a far larger number of implementors than contributors to SEPs.

 2. What evidence do we have regarding market failures?

 Dr. Igor Nikolic explained that it is important to realise that, when referring to SEPs and market failure, there is no “one size fits all” solution.
 There are different standards, made following different procedures, different industries and licensing conditions.
 This makes it difficult to refer to SEPs in general.
 Therefore, we need to look at specific industries and standards used in those industries.